intel/auto-round/README.md

 ---
 <div align="left">

-AutoRound is an advanced quantization algorithm for low-bits LLM inference.
+AutoRound is an advanced quantization algorithm for low-bits LLM/VLM inference.
 It's tailored for a wide range of models.
 AutoRound adopts sign gradient descent to fine-tune rounding values and minmax values of weights in just 200 steps, which competes impressively against recent methods without introducing any additional inference overhead and keeping low